abreksa4/mini-config/README.md

 Currently supports JSON, INI, PHP arrays, and XML out of the box.

-Documentation is avaialble at: [http://abreksa4.github.io/mini-config-docs/](http://abreksa4.github.io/mini-config-docs/)
+Documentation is available at: [http://abreksa4.github.io/mini-config-docs/](http://abreksa4.github.io/mini-config-docs/)

-mini-config merges the config data resursivley.
+mini-config merges the config data recursively.
 (Meaning that if two sources (files) share keys, the values will be merged as an array as well.)

 ## Usage

 ### Create a new Config instance
 Create a new Config instance, passing in the optional $options array, which currently supports the keys 'targets' which should contain an array of targets, and
-'handers' an array of handlers in the format [$extension, $handler].
+'handlers' an array of handlers in the format [$extension, $handler].
 ```
 $config = new Config([
     'targets' => [